ToastyStudent/17-Homework/gist-template.md

 Specifically, I'll break down each of regex components and explain their role in the validation process of an email.

-Hopefully, by the end of this tutorial, you will have an understanding grasp of email validation with regular expressions, allowing you to do so in the futue on your own.
+Hopefully, by the end of this tutorial, you will have an understanding grasp of email validation with regular expressions, allowing you to do so in the future on your own.

 To start, here is the Regex Pattern for an Email: